shydroid1/Cars/README.md

 1. CSS
 - add only-child
 - Createad a loading spin animation
+- Created 2 Media Queries that has a responsive to mobile devices

 2. Javascript
 - Created a JavaScript array that has values in disaplys